 Ok, so studio apartments at Manchester’s Affinity Living are already spacious – and we’re pretty proud of that!
 But when it comes to living space, we all know that more is better.
-And, because living with us means you’ve got the freedom to decorate and put your own personal touch on your new home, what better excuse to unleash your creative side than to create a space that gives the illusion of more square footage beyond, well, its actual square footage?
+And, because living with us means you’ve got the freedom to decorate and put your own personal touch on your new home, what better excuse to unleash your creative side than to create a space that gives the illusion of more space beyond its actual square footage?

 Rugs.
 Look great.
-Are ideal for insultation.
+Are ideal for insulation.
 And, they also make for great dividers in a studio apartment.

-Don’t panic neat freaks.
-We’re not encouraging messiness.
-However, positing certain furniture outwards from walls, rather than up against it, can act as a great divider, helping to give the impression of a room within a room.
+Positioning key pieces of furniture outwards from walls, rather than up against it, can act as a great divider – helping to give the impression of a room within a room.

 Hide your bed and create more space at the same time.
 No matter which way round you choose to have your living area, put your sofa or cupboard at the end of your bed to really separate your bedroom from the living area.

-And, if you choose to do this with something like a cupboard, you could put things such as a lamps, plants or ornaments on top of it to hide your bed completely.
+And, if you choose to do this with something like a cupboard, you could put things such as lamps, plants, or ornaments on top of it to hide your bed completely.

 Similarly, you can use furniture to completely divide up living space by utilising them as fake walls.

-We’re talking about items such as bookcases.
-Put one between your kitchen and living area and, not only a great place to put all your cook books, but also an easy way of separating the two spaces from each other.
-Also, arrange the books creatively to let light through and create a more open effect.
+Put a bookcase between your kitchen and living area and, not only do you have a great place to put all your cookbooks, but also an easy way of separating the two spaces from each other.
+You can even arrange the books creatively to let light through and create a more open effect.

 Or you could put up a thin curtain around the edge of your bed to really make you feel as if you’re going to a completely separate space for the night.